 Veeam Backup and Replication is a very powerful backup program.
 It was designed for use in VMware and Hyper V virtual machines environment.
-To understand the complexities of the program, requires a basic understanding of backup locations first.
+To understand the complexities of the program, requires a basic understanding of the backup locations first.
 General backup locations can be found here:

-- The computer’s very own C drive
+- The computer’s very own C drive or preferably D drive.

 - This is good for quick retrieval disaster/recovery.
 However, in a true disaster (fire, flood, and theft) you are most likely SOL if you attempt to retrieve your data from this location.